Alejogb1/job-board/blog-data/how-to-add-multiple-txt-records-to-a-domain-using-the--host.md

 id: "how-to-add-multiple-txt-records-to-a-domain-using-the--host"
 ---

-Alright, let's delve into the specifics of adding multiple TXT records to a domain at the root level (represented by the `@` host).
+, let's delve into the specifics of adding multiple TXT records to a domain at the root level (represented by the `@` host).
 This is a fairly common task, and although it seems straightforward on the surface, it can have some subtleties, especially when dealing with different DNS management interfaces.
 I've certainly had my share of late nights debugging DNS configurations, so I can speak from experience on this one.

 The core issue lies in understanding that the `@` symbol in DNS zone files, or the equivalent field in various DNS management UIs, simply means 'this domain itself'.
 So, when we talk about adding TXT records for `@`, we are adding those records directly to the domain name (e.g., example.com).
 This is where we store records for things like SPF, DKIM, and DMARC.
 These records, often used for email authentication, require multiple TXT records.
 Crucially, DNS allows for multiple TXT records to exist for the same host, including `@`.

-However, the *way* you achieve this differs depending on your DNS provider.
+However, the _way_ you achieve this differs depending on your DNS provider.
 Some providers have very intuitive interfaces, while others might require a bit of technical maneuvering.
 It's almost never a case of simply overwriting an existing record; that would cause problems.
-The DNS system expects a record to be added as an *additional* record, not replaced, when we need more than one TXT record for the same name.
+The DNS system expects a record to be added as an _additional_ record, not replaced, when we need more than one TXT record for the same name.

 Let me give you an example from a past project, a migration of an enterprise email system.
 We had to move from an old legacy platform to a new cloud provider, and this transition required meticulously setting up email authentication.
 So there was a need for several TXT records for `@`.
 We had to correctly create each of those new records, without accidentally deleting the others.